BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 Winner: Dolphin on fun, Bolt on practicality

 Neither of these cars is a performance vehicle.
 Let's be clear about that.
 You're not cross-shopping a Model 3 Performance here.
-But there are real differences in how these two drive, and if you're spending $30,000+, you deserve to know what you're getting behind the wheel.
+But there are real differences in how these two drive, and if you're spending $30,000+, you deserve to know what you're getting on the road.

 Acceleration: